Configuring GitLab Runner on OpenShift

 credentials all Name of the Secret containing the access-id and private-key properties used to access the object storage.

-credentialsFile all Takes GCS credentials file, keys.json.
+credentialsFile all Takes the gcs credentials file, keys.json.

 Azure cache